christinaheinze/loco-lib/index.md

 `myseed` Random seed

-`classification` True if the problem at hand is a classification task, otherwise regression will be performed
+`classification` True if the problem at hand is a classification task, otherwise ridge regression will be performed

 `lossClassification` Loss function to be used in classification (to be added)

 `optimizer` Solver used in the local optimisation.
-Can be either "SDCA" (stochastic dual coordinate ascent) or "factorie".
+Can be either ["SDCA"](#references) (stochastic dual coordinate ascent) or ["factorie"](#references).
 If the latter is chosen, ridge regression is optimised by L-BFGS.

 `numIterations` If SDCA is chosen, number of iterations used